 I was so pleased when this next part went easily.

 Take your basic hand turn can opener.
 Not the fancy Pampered Chef opener that separates your canned corn at the glue line.
 You need the good old fashioned puncture type can opener.
 Use the can opener on the bottom of your metal paint can.
-Puncture and turn the knob until your metal paint can has the bottom completely cut off & throw the bottom piece away.
+Puncture and turn the knob until your metal paint can have the bottom completely cut off & throw the bottom piece away.

 Now to put it all back together.
 Put your paint can with your cut bottom side down.
-Take your paint can lid with the pendant set up attached onto your paint can.
+Take your paint can lid with the pendant set up attached to your paint can.
 Use a hammer to hammer your lid onto the paint can.
 Hammer enough that the lid works its way into the groove on the paint can, but not so hard that you dent and damage it.

 If you want a minimalist industrial look then consider yourself done and hang your DIY Paint Can Pendant Lights from screw hooks in your ceiling.

 My DIY Paint Can Pendant lights were for my studio and above the paint line I use and retail [Buy your Pure Home Paints Here] Not so shameless plug, but the paint really is amazing!
 I used my sharpie and drew a basic paint drip area around the top of my paint can.
-Then I uses some of my Pure Home Paints and paint the area in to look like every can of paint I have stored in my garage with the drip marks over the side.
+Then I used some of my Pure Home Paints and paint the area to look like every can of paint I have stored in my garage with the drip marks over the side.
 This finished look was so stinking cute!
-I still need to tame the spider cords running down the wall, try to act like you don't see those for now.
+I still need to tame the spider cords running down the wall, try to act like you don’t see those for now.

 I don’t know if anyone else would be looking to have dripping DIY Paint Can pendant lights in their space, but they really do look perfect in front of my paint display.
 Some other ideas would be to paint the entire can in a color that you like.
 Less dripping paint can and more finished pendant, or wrap thick burlap ribbon around the paint can for a cute fabric look.

-My Studio has a pretty industrial look & most of our items are uploaded See our locker storage here, and our awesome galvanized paint brush storage below.
+My Studio has a pretty industrial look & most of our items are uploaded See our locker storage here, and our awesome galvanized paintbrush storage below.